overdrivenetworks/conf-utils/README.md

 **Git viewers: rename `scripts/config.sh.example` to `scripts/config.sh` and write your configuration there!**

-All scripts depend on automated/passwordless SSH logins, so you will need to run them from a machine that has SSH access to the target servers.
-Also, the target servers require that the IRCd configuration directory be set to `~/inspircd/etc` (yes, this strays from the default, so pay attention)!
+All scripts **depend on automated/passwordless SSH logins**, so you will need to run them from a machine that has SSH access to the target servers.
+Also, this **requires** that the target servers have their IRCd configuration directory set to **`~/inspircd/etc`** (yes, this strays from the default, so pay attention)!

 ## License